 Here are the basic steps to make incredibly soft keto easter rolls:

-- Proof the yeast by combing it with warm water and inulin or maple syrup.
-You can use honey or maple syrup to feed the yeast in paleo baking and make the dough rise.
+Proof the yeast by combing it with warm water and inulin or maple syrup.
+You can use coconut sugar, honey, or maple syrup to feed the yeast in paleo baking and make the dough rise.
+Cover the bowl and store it in a warm place until it doubles in size and looks frothy.
+If it doesn’t fluff up, consider using fresh yeast and start again.

-- Make the low carb cross buns dough by combining the keto flours, spices, and wet ingredients.
+Start by combining the keto flour, proofed yeast, spices, and wet ingredients.
 The dough should be sticky.
 You will need to oil your hands to shape the dough into 6 or 8 keto hot cross buns.

 How To Serve and Store